erlang/docker-erlang-otp/README.md

 3. the slim version is built from `debian:buster` install building tools (compilers & -dev packages) on the fly and uninstall after compilation finished, to shrink image size;
 4. the alpine version is built from last alpine stable image, install building tools (compilers & -dev packages) on the fly and uninstall after compilation finished, also removed src/\*.erl include/\*.hrl / all docs (include man info) / examples / static archives / build and unittest tools, and strip the ELF binaries, to get a really slim image, ideally smaller than 20MB;
 5. rebar and rebar3 tool is bundled in `erlang:23`, `erlang:22`, `erlang:21`, `erlang:20`, `erlang:19` and `erlang:18` image;
+6. Windows variants are not built and instead are sourced from the official Windows installer.
+Images are tagged with the Windows base image name and operating system version, since the container OS and host OS versions must match when using Windows containers.

 ### Sizes